iaaoaz/aziaao.org/content/post/august-10th-in-person-meeting-in-flagstaff.md

 +++
 Attached is the flyer for the August 10th in-person meeting in Flagstaff.

 Seating is limited to 50 people.
-Please RSVP by August 2nd to [Email][Kelly.Murphy@maricopa.gov](mailto:Kelly.Murphy@maricopa.gov) with name, if you are an AZIAAO member and lunch choice.
+Please RSVP by August 2nd to [Kelly.Murphy@maricopa.gov](mailto:Kelly.Murphy@maricopa.gov) with name, if you are an AZIAAO member and lunch choice.
 Once all 50 seats have been reserved, I will send out a global email stating any additional request will be added to the waitlist.

 [Flagstaff Meeting Flyer](/images/AZIAAOFLYER8102022.pdf)